 In our role as the Strategic Migration Partnership for Scotland, COSLA is coordinating refugee resettlement efforts between all 32 Scottish local authorities, the UK Government’s Resettlement, Asylum Support and Integration, the Scottish Government and other key partners across the public and third sector.
 We are also seeking to ensure that lessons learned and experiences from resettlement schemes can influence wider refugee integration work undertaken through the New Scots strategy.

 Syrian Vulnerable Persons Resettlement Scheme (SVPRS)

 In September 2015, both the Prime Minister and Scotland’s First Minister made commitments to helping those affected and displaced by the civil war in Syria, launching the Syrian Vulnerable Persons Resettlement Scheme.
 The Prime Minister committed to resettling 20,000 Syrian refugees in the UK and to providing financial aid in the region.

-Since then refugees have continued to arrive and settle in Scotland, and by the end of 2017 there were over 2000 Syrian refugees in 31 of Scotland's local authority areas, meeting the Scotland’s commitment only two years into the 5 year Resettlement Programme.
+Since then refugees have continued to arrive and settle in Scotland, and by the middle of 2019 there were over 3000 Syrian refugees in all 32 of Scotland's local authority areas.
 Local authorities, and Scotland’s communities, have been rightly commended for their efforts and enthusiasm in welcoming and accepting those displaced and resettled by the crisis.
 Politicians from all 32 councils confirmed that Local Government remains commitment to support the UK’s role in resettling those who have to flee from prosecution in their country of origin and agreed to keep the voluntary scheme open and arrivals are continuing through to the end of the current scheme in 2020.

 Vulnerable Children's Resettlement Scheme (VCRS)